PBandJLogic/AppliedMasking-DXF2GCODE2LASER/README.md

 ├── .gitignore          # Git ignore file
 ├── templates/
 │   └── index.html      # Web interface
+├── LICENSE             # MIT License
 └── README.md           # This file
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Support

+If you find this project helpful, please consider giving it a star! ⭐